 MomJunction brings you some important information on laser hair removal while pregnant, and the dos and don’ts associated with it.

-The effects of laser procedures were studied in pregnant rats, and the results showed adverse effects.
-These studies were published in the book Lasers In Gynecology by Gunther Bastert and Diethelm Wallwiener.
+Generally, laser hair removal is not done on pregnant women.
+The effects of laser procedures were studied in pregnant rats, and the results showed some adverse effects.
+These studies were published in Lasers In Gynecology by Gunther Bastert and Diethelm Wallwiener.

 The US FDA approved laser hair removal and skin treatments in the 1990s (2).
-Since then, there are no research studies showing or concluding that the treatments have adverse effects on pregnant or non-pregnant women.
+Since then, there are no research studies showing or concluding if the treatments have adverse effects on pregnant or non-pregnant women.

 Some reputable clinics use laser procedures on pregnant women but avoid the breast, abdominal, and bikini areas.

 Laser treatments involve the use of non-ionizing radiation that sends concentrated light rays into your unwanted hair follicles.
 These powerful light rays might destroy your hair follicles, thereby removing the excess hair (3).
 Light waves penetrate a few millimeters into the skin without causing any cell mutation.
 Though this is known to remove excess hair from your body, there is no clear evidence on how it affects the pregnant woman and fetus.

 What Are The Possible Concerns Of Laser Hair Removal Treatments?

 - Laser hair removal treatment uses non-ionizing radiation.
 This technique produces intense heat to remove the unwanted hair from its roots.
 It does not cause any cell mutation.
 The laser light beams could penetrate your skin for only a few millimeters.
 However, the non-iodizing radiation may be absorbed by the surrounding tissue in the area.
 Doctors are not sure about how this may affect your unborn baby.